Asymptotic non-linear shrinkage and eigenvector overlap for weighted sample covariance: characterization, non-linear shrinkage oracle formulas and overlap distribution

 \subsection{Asymptotic equation on $\Theta^g$}

-In the spirit of Theorem 2 by Ledoit and Péché \cite{Ledoit2009} for equally weighted sample covariance, the following result characterizes the limit of the functionals $\Theta^g_n$ defined above.
-The equation that arises is very similar to the one obtained in the Theorem 2 \cite{Oriol2024b}, except $g$ at the numerator. \begin{thm} Assume the conditions H1-H5.
-For $g: \R \rightarrow \R$ a buonded function with a finite number of discontinuity, for all $z \in \C_+$, $\Theta^{g}_n(z) \rightarrow \Theta^{g}(z)$ almost surely and:
+In the spirit of Theorem 2 by Ledoit and Péché \cite{Ledoit2009} for equally weighted sample covariance, the following result characterizes the limit of the functionals $\Theta^g_n$ defined above. \begin{thm} Assume the conditions \ref{H1}-\ref{H5}.
+For $g: \R \rightarrow \R$ a bounded function with a finite number of discontinuity, for all $z \in \C_+$, $\Theta^{g}_n(z) \rightarrow \Theta^{g}(z)$ almost surely and:

 where for all $z \in \C_+$, $X(z)$ is the unique solution in $\C_+$ of the following equation: